Microsoft-community/Community-website/wiki/installing-and-updating-drivers.md

  4. Check the box “Delete the driver software for this device” (if available) and click “Uninstall”.

-Or if you can't acces to the normal safe mode, try running the following commands Safe mode with Command Prompt mode:
+Or if you can't access the normal safe mode, you may try and access Safe Mode with Command Prompt and execute the following commands in Command Prompt:

  1. Dism /image:C:\ /Get-Drivers